translate/pootle/docs/server/commands.rst

 .. note:: ``Store`` objects in disabled projects are processed.

-.. note:: :command:`refresh_stats` (the old command which works with a single worker) is roughly twice as fast compared to this version of the command.
+.. note:: :pc:`refresh_stats` (the old command which works with a single worker) is roughly twice as fast compared to this version of the command.
    Your mileage might vary.

 This command was added to allow update stats while having multiple rqworkers.

-.. _commands#calculate_checks:
+.. pootle_command:: calculate_checks

 calculate_checks
 ^^^^^^^^^^^^^^^^